draeger-lab/SPECIMEN/.github/CONTRIBUTING.md

 - Comparing key output files, generated reports, and logs against expected results
 - Checking that existing configuration templates still load and remain backward compatible
 - Building or previewing affected Sphinx documentation
-- Testing Docker behavior when the change affects installation, paths, or external tools
+- Testing Docker behaviour when the change affects installation, paths, or external tools

 If a full run is too expensive, document the reason and provide the strongest smaller validation you could run.